 For their own safety and the patient's safety, students should immediately report all illnesses to their faculty member.
-Students must report any contagious diseases, or suspicion of such.
-Students on clinical or practicum assignment have an obligation to avoid the transmission of illness to their patients.
-Accordingly, the student should be evaluated by a healthcare provider and/or faculty member before reporting to the clinical or practicum location.
+Students must report any contagious diseases or suspicion of such.
+Students on clinical or practicum assignment must avoid transmitting illness to their patients.
+Accordingly, students should be evaluated by a healthcare provider and/or faculty member before reporting to their clinical or practicum location.

-The student should report illness by contacting (phone/email) their faculty member and/or assigned clinical unit prior to a scheduled clinical/practicum time.
+Students should report illness by contacting (phone/email) their faculty member and/or assigned clinical unit prior to a scheduled clinical/practicum time.

-A student who has been absent for a significant health problem (illness, surgery) is required to submit a licensed healthcare provider's statement to the Academic Office indicating any restrictions and/or if the student is able to resume classroom, lab, and/or clinical activities.
+A student who has been absent for a significant health problem (illness or surgery) is required to submit a licensed healthcare provider's statement indicating any restrictions and/or if the student is able to resume classroom, lab and/or clinical activities to the academic office.

-Following absences from the classroom, lab, or practicum experience a student's performance is evaluated by the faculty according to the course outcomes.
+Following absences from the classroom, lab, or practicum experience, a student's performance will be evaluated by the faculty according to the course outcomes.
 Requirements for making-up lab or practicum experiences, if needed, will be established by the faculty.
-Arrangements to meet the course outcomes must be met before progression to the following semester.
+Arrangements to meet the course outcomes must be met before progressing to the next semester.